cpske/ISP/assignment/week6/unit-testing-assignment.md

 1. Write the code for `unique(list)`.
    - unique returns a new list containing the first occurence of each distinct element from the parameter list.
    - unique does not modify the parameter list.
-   - see below for examples.
 2. In README.md write a table of test cases to thoroughly test the code.
 You should test:
    * **borderline cases**, such as a list with 0 or 1 elements
    * **typical cases**, such as a list with a few duplicates or **no** duplicates
-   * an **impossible case** where the method should not work.
    * **extreme case**, such as a very large list
 3. Write the tests using Python unittest.
 The test file should be `listutil_test.py`.
 Each test case is a separate method.
 4. Run the tests until your code passes them all.